 Rinse With Apple Cider Vinegar

-On day four or so, we’ll let you cheat a bit and do an apple cider vinegar (ACV) rinse in warm (not hot) water—hot water is too drying, which can stimulate oil production.
-Raw, organic apple cider vinegar, like Bragg Apple Cider Vinegar is acidic enough that it helps restore the pH balance of your hair and rid the scalp of buildup, yet is mild enough that it doesn't strip your strands of essential nutrients.
+On day four or so, we’ll let you cheat a bit and do an apple cider vinegar (ACV) rinse in warm (not hot) water—hot water may be too drying.
+Many people believe that raw, organic apple cider vinegar, like Bragg Apple Cider Vinegar is acidic enough to restore the pH balance of your hair and rid the scalp of buildup, yet mild enough that it doesn't strip your strands of essential nutrients.
 And, according to Thompson, it's also gentle enough to use on color-treated hair.
 While in the shower, pour a bit of apple cider vinegar mixture into your hair, work it through your roots, and rinse it out.
 Not only will it remove the oily buildup, but it will also leave your hair unbelievably soft and shiny.
 Win-win.
 For the ACV mixture, you'll want to mix about 2-3 tbsp of apple cider vinegar into a bottle of water to help balance the acidity.

 Limit Your Product Use

 How long you can go between washes depends on your hair type and texture (fine, thick, wavy, coily, or damaged hair, for instance), but try to prolong the time between washes as long as you can (anywhere from every other day to once a week).
 And remember two key things afterward: touch it as sparingly as possible, and don’t overuse styling products or dry shampoo.
 "By doing so, you overwork your scalp, increasing oil production," says Polko.
 Loads of hair spray and creams may cause buildup on the scalp, which then leads to excess grease, so it’s best to skip these if you can.